 Heart disease is the leading cause of death for Americans, claiming 647,457 lives, in 2017.
 The Centers for Disease Control and Prevention reports that 50% of Americans experience at least one of the top three risk factors: high blood pressure, high blood cholesterol, and smoking.
 Other factors include obesity, lack of physical activity, and unhealthy eating habits.

-This is a great time to discuss prevention and lifestyle changes you and your coworkers can take to improve health.
+This is a great time to discuss prevention and lifestyle changes you and your coworkers can take to improve your health.
 For instance, offer healthy food options to employees, create a wellness program and offer incentives to employees for participating.
-Other benefits of this include: lower health costs, more productive employees, behavioral changes and tax incentives.
+Other benefits of this include lower health costs, more productive employees, behavioral changes, and tax incentives.